rasta-mouse/SharpC2-Docs/docs/source/handlers.rst

   * The Team Server will bind to this port and wait for a connection from a 3rd party controller.

 .. image:: /images/handlers/ext.png

+See the :doc:`external-c2` page for more information on leverage this handler.